Want to be a kick ass parent?

-I don’t know about you – but I didn’t have a clue about how unconditional love felt until I had my daughter.
+I don’t know about you – but I didn’t have a clue about unconditional love until I had my daughter.
+And it was this that made me want to be the best parent I could possibly be.

-People told me it hits you like lightening the moment you first hold that tiny bundle in your arms.
-It didn’t happen like this for me though.
+People told me this unconditional love hits you like lightening the moment you first hold that tiny bundle in your arms, but it didn’t happen like this for me.

 I loved my Little Lady, of course, from the moment she was born, conceived in fact.